 Table 4 shows that, prior to training nurses, 68% of the patients in hospital 1 and 72% of the patients in hospital II agreed that the nurse says to the patient about the measures to be taken to prevent patient's belongings from theft or loss.
 After training nurses, the practice scores increased to 84% and 81% in hospital 1 and 2 respectively.
 Prior to training nurses, 43% of the patients in hospital 1 and 75% of the patients in hospital II agreed that the nurse creates awareness regarding prevention of Hospital Acquired Infections.
 After training nurses, the practice scores increased to 66% and 85% in hospital 1 and 2 respectively.
-Prior to training nurses, 64% of the patients in hospital 1 and 73% of the patients in hospital II agreed that the nurse the says about the role of patients towards hand hygiene.
+Prior to training nurses, 64% of the patients in hospital 1 and 73% of the patients in hospital I and 73% of the patients in hospital II agreed that the nurse the says about the role of patients towards hand hygiene.
 After training nurses, the practice scores increased to 83% and 78% in hospital 1 and 2 respectively.
-Prior to training nurses, 84% of the patients in hospital 1 and 78% of the patients in hospital II agreed that the nurse takes adequate measures to prevent patients from falls.
-After training nurses, the practice scores increased to 89% and 87% in hospital 1 and 2 respectively.
+Prior to training nurses, 84% of the patients in hospital 1 and 78% of the patients in hospital I and 78% in hospital I and 2 respectively.
+Prior to training nurses, 84% of the patients in hospital 1 and 78% of the patients in hospital 1 and 2 respectively.